ComfyUI Extension: ComfyUI-Distributed

 </details> <details> <summary><b>Images not combining properly</b></summary>

-• Ensure all workers have the same models loaded
+• Ensure all remote workers have the same models available

-• Check that custom nodes are installed on all workers
+• Check that custom nodes are installed on all remote workers

 </details> <details> <summary><b>Network connection issues</b></summary>